Find Legal Help

 P: (07) 3564 7561

-Office Hours: Monday to Friday, 9am to 5pm (subject to public health restrictions)
+Office Hours: Monday to Thursday, 9am to 5pm (subject to public health restrictions and staff availability)

 Federal Court and the Federal Circuit and Family Court of Australia